ajuna-network/Grants-Program/applications/ajuna_sage_follow_up.md

 - Christian Langenbacher (Lead Developer, Rust)
   Major Contributor and Developer at Encointer and Integritee, building on the TEE stack, for a few years.
 - Didac (Rust Developer)
-- Niklas (Frontend & Rust Developer)
+- Niklas Plessing (Frontend & Rust Developer) Fullstack Developer for 15+ years, in Polkadot since 2021, PBA #2 Graduate.
+Have been working around different Polkadot projects.
+Currently rebuilding the use.ink docs and landing page, working for WagMedia.
+Former projects include polkadot.study, interactive study elements for the JAM Paper Tour page and a content + staking site for The Kusamarian.
+Find the full portfolio [here](https://eedee.net).

 ### Contact